isovector/reasonablypolymorphic.com/site/posts/2019-05-18-specialization.markdown

 This is already a great improvement!
 But it gets better, recall that we're binding in the `StateT` monad, which in turn is calling bind in `IO`.
-But bind in `IO` is itself implemented as a pattern match, and so case-of-known-case applies there too!
+But bind in `IO` is itself implemented as a pattern match, and so case-of-known-constructor applies there too!

 The end result is that GHC spins for a while, alternatingly specializing, inlining, case-of-known-casing, and performing a few other optimizations.
 Each